3 Strategies for Being a Networked Nurse

-While most people see it as social media, those who truly understand say it’s actually a powerful search engine disguised as social media.
+While most people simply see it as social media, those who truly understand it say it’s actually a powerful search engine disguised as social media.

-People use LinkedIn to see and be seen and to build their personal brand.
-The site boasts a user base of approximately 500 million, with 50-75 per cent of members actively using the platform.
+People use LinkedIn to see and be seen and build their personal brand.
+The site boasts a user base of approximately 500 million, with 50 to 75 per cent of members actively using the platform.

 As a search engine, LinkedIn runs on keywords, and it’s recommended that you populate your profile with optimal keywords for your specific purpose.

 Since many recruiters use LinkedIn to find candidates, this is reason enough to be searchable on the platform.
 However, other people will want to find you too, and you will make some excellent professional connections as you dig deeper.